-E. californica is a dominant species that occurs frequently within the San Joaquin Desert and facilitates endemic species.
+The shrub E. californica is a dominant species that occurs frequently within the San Joaquin Desert and facilitates endemic species.
 At the Panoche Hills, E. californica dominated the landscape comprising greater than 80% of the perennial cover and at densities 3-5 times greater than other Ephedra species in the Mojave Desert (Webb et al. 1987).
 E. californica shares a narrow environmental niche that results in a relatively patchy distribution in the arid portions of California relative to more common species such as Larrea tridentata, Artemisia tridentata, and Atriplex lentiformis (Beatley 1975).
 However, in the San Joaquin Valley, E. californica often dominates the landscape, comprising greater than 80% of the perennial cover (Filazzola et al. 2017), at densities 3-5 times greater than other Ephedra species in the Mojave Desert (Webb et al. 1987).
 In systems where E. californica is dominant, the shrub acts as a foundation species supporting endemic species that are endangered (Filazzola et al. 2017) and facilitating the annual plant community (Lortie et al. 2018).
 E. californica has also been observed to facilitate exotic grass densities (Filazzola et al. 2018), but the effects of grasses on the shrub have never been tested.
 Testing limitations in E. californica recruitment is essential for the conservation of the remaining San Joaquin Desert because of the strong foundational role the shrub has in maintaining the endemic community.
+Ok but depends in journal – could move all this to Methods and out in a Study species subsection

-The reciprocal effects of shrub facilitation on exotic species are necessary to explore because shrubs are often foundation species in deserts supporting community structure.
+The reciprocal effects of shrub facilitation on exotic species are necessary to explore because shrubs are often foundation species in deserts supporting community structure – now this connects better to the paragraph before the ephedra one.
 Here, we used the native shrub E. californica and the exotic grass Bromus madritensis because each are dominant species in the remnants of the San Joaquin Desert.
 We collected seed from the field and conducted greenhouse experiments using a density series of exotic grasses on the native shrub.
-We experimentally manipulated factors that may be limiting shrub recruitment including soil substrate, shade, soil moisture, and herbivory.
-We hypothesize that potential shrub recruitment is negatively impacted by increasing invasive grass densities and that these impacts are greater when the environment is limiting.
-We predict that 1) shrub emergence and survival will be greatest without shade and in a sandy substrate (i.e. no light limitation and ideal substrate), 2) Increasing densities of invasive grasses reduce the emergence and survival of shrub seedlings (competitive interference), and 3) limitations in resources or herbivory will further increase the negative impacts of invasive grasses on shrubs.
+We experimentally manipulated factors that can limit shrub recruitment including soil substrate, shade, soil moisture, and herbivory.
+We hypothesize that potential shrub recruitment is negatively impacted by increasing invasive grass densities and that these impacts are greater when the environment is relatively more limiting (sensu Grime – need to introduce somewhere above).
+We predict that 1) shrub emergence from seed and survival will be greatest without shade and in a sandy substrate (i.e. no light limitation and ideal substrate); 2) increasing densities of invasive grasses reduce the emergence and survival of shrub seedlings (competitive interference good or could just brome competitively interferes with ephedra?), and 3) limitations in resources or herbivory will further increase the negative impacts of invasive grasses on shrubs – hmm is this from the greenhouse trial?.

 Methods